kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/releasing.md

       - Open a PR in https://github.com/kubernetes/test-infra to change this [line](https://github.com/kubernetes/test-infra/blob/25db54eb9d52e08c16b3601726d8f154f8741025/config/prow/plugins.yaml#L344)
         - Example PR: https://github.com/kubernetes/test-infra/pull/16827

-## Prepare branch
+## Prepare main branch for development

-TODO

-## Prepare branch, tag and release notes

- 1. Update the file `metadata.yaml` if is a major or minor release
+ 1. Update the file `metadata.yaml` by adding the next release.

- 2. Submit a PR for the `metadata.yaml` update if needed, wait for it to be merged before continuing, and pull any changes prior to continuing.
+ 1. Submit a PR for the `metadata.yaml` update.

+## Create the tag and release notes

+ 1. Ensure that CI is stable: [Prow CAPG dashboard](https://prow.k8s.io/?repo=kubernetes-sigs%2Fcluster-api-provider-gcp)

+ 1. Fetch the latest changes and tags, and double check that your branch is at the desired commit:
+    ```bash
+    git fetch upstream main
+    git fetch upstream --tags
+    ```

- 3. Create and push the release tags to the GitHub repository:
+ 1. Create and push the release tags to the GitHub repository:

   ```bash
     # Export the tag of the release to be cut, e.g.: